 Therefore, as part of your asylum application, you must include:

-(1) clear and convincing evidence that your last arrival into the U.S. or the expiration of your nonimmigrant stay was within the one-year period immediately preceding the date when you filed for asylum; or
+(1) clear and convincing evidence that your last arrival into the U.S. was within the one-year period immediately preceding the date when you filed for asylum; or

 (2) clear and convincing evidence that you were outside the U.S. during the one year immediately preceding your filing date; or